simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-13
+<br />**Date image released:**  2024-11-14
+<br />**This image is owned by:**  Ashraf Abu Sara
-<br />**Title of the image:**  Barred Spiral Galaxy NGC 1365 from Webb
+<br />**Title of the image:**  IC 348 and Barnard 3
-<br />**Description for the image:**  A mere 56 million light-years distant toward the southern constellation Fornax, NGC 1365 is an enormous barred spiral galaxy about 200,000 light-years in diameter.
-That's twice the size of our own barred spiral Milky Way.
-This sharp image from the James Webb Space Telescope's Mid-Infrared Instrument (MIRI) reveals stunning details of this magnificent spiral in infrared light.
-Webb's field of view stretches about 60,000 light-years across NGC 1365, exploring the galaxy's core and bright newborn star clusters.
-The intricate network of dusty filaments and bubbles is created by young stars along spiral arms winding from the galaxy's central bar.
-Astronomers suspect the gravity field of NGC 1365's bar plays a crucial role in the galaxy's evolution, funneling gas and dust into a star-forming maelstrom and ultimately feeding material into the active galaxy's central, supermassive black hole.
+<br />**Description for the image:**  A great nebulous region near bright star omicron Persei offers this study in cosmic contrasts.
+Captured in the telescopic frame the colorful complex of dust, gas, and stars spans about 3 degrees on the sky along the edge of the Perseus molecular cloud some 1000 light-years away.
+Surrounded by a bluish halo of dust reflected starlight, omicron Persei itself is just left of center.
+Immediately below it lies the intriguing young star cluster IC 348 recently explored by the James Webb Space Telescope.
+In silhouette against the diffuse reddish glow of hydrogen gas, dark and obscuring interstellar dust cloud Barnard 3 is at upper right.
+Of course the cosmic dust also tends to hide newly formed stars and young stellar objects or protostars from prying optical telescopes.
+At the Perseus molecular cloud's estimated distance, this field of view would span about 50 light-years.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/JWSTMIRI_ngc1365.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/IC348_B3_2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).